process-engine/process_engine_core_meta/README.md

 A meta repository combines both advantages of a monolithic and a distributed repository structure by creating a _meta repository_.

-The meta repository contains a clone of all component repos, that used by the process engine.
+The meta repository contains a clone of all component repos that are used by the process engine.

 Logically, it looks like the whole project is a monolithic repo, but internally